quantopian/zipline/docs/source/api-reference.rst

 Trading Controls
 ````````````````

-Zipline provides trading controls to help ensure that the algorithm is
+Zipline provides trading controls to ensure that the algorithm
-performing as expected.
-The functions help protect the algorithm from certian
+performs as expected.
+The functions help protect the algorithm from
+undesirable consequences of unintended behavior,
-bugs that could cause undesirable behavior when trading with real money.
+especially when trading with real money.

 .. autofunction:: zipline.api.set_do_not_order_list